Hardmath123/hardmath123.github.io/content/tmux.md

 way you would type `^C` to kill a bash process.
 We call `^B` the "prefix".

 Let's detach from `tmux`!
-For the dramatic effect, feel free to leave some process running--perhaps a Python session or even your IRC client.
+For the dramatic effect, feel free to leave some process running---perhaps a Python session or even your IRC client.
 Type `^B D` (that is, the prefix followed by the `D` character).

 You should be back to the old bash.
 But the process you started is still